peppesapienza/RocketAlert/README.md

 }
 ```

-1. The `next` property represent the next `RocketBlock` that will be shown after the tap.
+1. The `next` property represents the next `RocketBlock` that will be shown after the tap.
 2. The `showNextAfter` property allows the next block, if presented, to be shown automatically after an amount of time.
 If you provide a value the `TapGestureRecognizer` will be disabled.